alchemy-charmers/template-python-pytest/README.md

 ## Testing
 Testing is done via tox and there are two environments setup one for unit and one for functional testing.
-Each has a seperate requirements file to setup the virtualenv that they will be run in.
+Each has a separate requirements file to setup the virtualenv that they will be run in.
 These are for test only requirements.

 ## Unit testing